 Many businesses tend to neglect this aspect.
 The first major company that Apple was formed a community, and that gave off long term.

 Not an easy task to form enthusiastic communities and harness that energy.
-Keep in mind that if you do not offer quality products or services, you can not project a positive image to your users.
+Keep in mind that if you do not offer quality products or services, you can not project a positive image to your customers.

 One way of forming a community is by hiring influencers or precursors your brand.
 It is a word of mouth marketing in which customers are actively promoting themselves and try to convince others to buy your products and use them .